-Surface water from the proposed dwellings should be conveyed into the rainwater harvesting butts and permeable paving for discharge to the nearby surface water sewer via a flow control.
+Surface water from the proposed dwellings should be conveyed into the rainwater harvesting feature and/or permeable paving as appropriate prior to discharging to the assumed existing drainage network.

 Exceedance flows are directed towards non-essential, landscaped areas on Site.